-Changes in assumptions: In the June 30, 2020 actuarial valuation, decremental assumptions were changed to reflect the Employees Retirement Systems experience study.
+Changes in assumptions: June 30, 2020 valuation: Decremental assumptions were changed to reflect the Employees Retirement Systems experience study.
 Approximately 0.10% of employees are members of the Employees Retirement System.

-In the June 30, 2019 actuarial valuation, decremental assumptions were changed to reflect the Teachers Retirement Systems experience study.
+June 30, 2019 valuation: Decremental assumptions were changed to reflect the Teachers Retirement Systems experience study.

-In the June 30, 2018 actuarial valuation, the inflation assumption was lowered from 2.75% to 2.50%.
+June 30, 2018 valuation: The inflation assumption was lowered from 2.75% to 2.50%.

-In the June 30, 2017 actuarial valuation, the participation assumption, tobacco use assumption and morbidity factors were revised.
+June 30, 2017 valuation: The participation assumption, tobacco use assumption and morbidity factors were revised.

-In the June 30, 2015 actuarial valuation, decremental and underlying inflation assumptions were changed to reflect the Retirement Systems' experience studies.
+June 30, 2015 valuation: Decremental and underlying inflation assumptions were changed to reflect to Retirement Systems' experience studies.